Cubeir/Vanilla-RTX-App/README.md

 Vanilla RTX App (formely known as Vanilla RTX Tuner) is not associated or affiliated with Mojang Studios or Nvidia.

 ### PSA
-Vanilla RTX has turned 5 years old, to celberate Vanilla RTX Opus has been released and can now be installed from the pack update menu!
+Happy new year!
+Vanilla RTX has also turned 5 years old, to celebrate Vanilla RTX Opus has been released and can now be installed from the pack update menu!